Getting ready to exhibit

 For more information visit: Judith Aylett

-The exhibition Strands Of Time is on show until the 23rd July at Edinburgh Palette.
+The exhibition Strands Of Time was on show until the 23rd July 2016 at Edinburgh Palette.
 It is open daily from 10.00am – 4.00pm and members of Edge- textile artists, Scotland will be present and happy to discuss any aspect of the exhibition.

 If you’ve found this article useful why not share it with your friends on Facebook using the button below?